Sammy3000/leaderboard-API/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

 To get a local copy up and running, follow these steps.
-1. Clone the Repo or Download the Zip file
+1. Clone the Repo or Download the Zip file or `https://github.com/Sammy3000/leaderboard`
 2. cd /leaderboard
 3. Open it with the live server